 Why It’s Needed

 Good health is not only important to ourselves as individuals.
 It’s also critically important to the people that depend on us.
 When mom or dad aren’t able to get to work, the whole family feels it.
 When our older parents or loved ones have health problems, it’s usually family caregivers that carry the load of the extra care – and the extra costs that go with it.
-More than 40 million Americans fit into this category.
+More than 40 million Americans fit into this adult medicine category.

 The effects of poor senior health can ripple through the entire family.
 According to AARP, “more than half of family caregivers have to take time off from their main job, reduce hours at work or quit their jobs altogether to accommodate their responsibilities” in taking care of a senior loved one.
 While many seniors need specialized care, an adult medicine specialist can be an effective “head coach” in diagnosing problems and offering strategies, treatments, and referrals.